Digital Privacy Under Attack: Challenges and Enablers: Attacks on Anonymous Data

-To overcome these deficiencies, \citet{nilizadeh2014communityenhanced} proposed a \textit{community-enhanced} de-anonymization attack with the nature of ``\emph{divide-and-conquer'}'.
-It performs the mapping at the community level for the first time, after which the heuristic network mapping method~\cite{narayanan2009deanonymizing} is applied to nodes within de-anonymized communities, finally to the entire graph.
-A Bayesian attacking framework focusing on seed-free graph de-anonymization was considered by~\citet{pedarsani2013bayesian}, not requiring any side information or initially mapped nodes. \Cref{tbl:structural} compares some representative works on structural attacks with their contributions and limitations. \citet{shao2019fast} proposed a seedless de-anonymization method called \textit{RoleMatch}, which uses node similarity and neighborhood matching to achieve efficient node matching.
-A practical \textit{unified similarity} (US) measurement applied in the mapping propagation step was defined by~\citet{ji2016general}, and a US-based de-anonymization framework was generalized to an adaptive framework, which eliminates the necessity for the adversary to obtain auxiliary information about the size of the overlap between auxiliary dataset and anonymous dataset.
+To overcome these shortcomings, \citet{nilizadeh2014communityenhanced} proposed a \textit{community-enhanced} de-anonymization attack with the nature of ``\emph{divide-and-conquer'}'.
+It performs the mapping at the community level for the first time, after which the heuristic network mapping method~\cite{narayanan2009deanonymizing} is then applied to the nodes within the de-anonymized communities, and finally to the whole graph.
+A Bayesian attack framework focusing on seed-free graph de-anonymization has been considered by~\citet{pedarsani2013bayesian}, which does not require any side information or initially mapped nodes. \citet{shao2019fast} proposed a seedless de-anonymization method called \textit{RoleMatch}, which uses node similarity and neighborhood matching to achieve efficient node matching.
+A practical \emph{Unified Similarity} (US) measurement used in the mapping propagation step has been defined by~\citet{ji2016general}, and a US-based de-anonymization framework has been generalized to an adaptive framework, which eliminates the need for the adversary to obtain auxiliary information about the amount of overlap between the auxiliary dataset and the anonymous dataset. \Cref{tbl:structural} compares some representative works on structural attacks with their contributions and limitations.